mahoneycombs/knacksync/README.md

 Lazy loading implementation of the CDN link here
 ``
 ## 4. How It Works
-> Upon loading, KnackSync checks for the existence of a KnackSync database in IndexedDB.
+- Upon loading, KnackSync checks for the existence of a KnackSync database in IndexedDB.
 If it does not exist, it creates one, leveraging app metadata (`https://api.knack.com/v1/applications/{your_app_id}`) available from the Knack API.

-> Once a KnackSync database is available in IndexedDB, KnackSync will check for the existence of two object stores: "ksObjects" and "ksScenes".
+- Once a KnackSync database is available in IndexedDB, KnackSync will check for the existence of two object stores: "ksObjects" and "ksScenes".
 KnackSync will then run some optimized checks to see if ksObjects and ksScenes need to be updated based on metadata available from the Knack API.
-> KnackSync